brilliantlabsAR/docs/frame/lua.md

 ### Time functions

 The time functions allow for accurate timekeeping on Frame.
-The `utc()` function can be used to set the time on Frame using a UTC timestamp, and then it will keep the time until it's put back onto charge, or placed into deep sleep using `frame.sleep()`.
-The `date()` function can then be used to return a human readable time and date.
+The `utc()` function can be used to set the time on Frame using a UTC timestamp.
+Frame will then keep the time until it's put back onto charge, or placed into deep sleep using `frame.sleep()`.
+The `date()` function can be used to return a human readable time and date.

 | API | Description |
 |:---------|:------------|
-| `frame.time.utc(*timestamp)`  | Sets or gets the current time. `timestamp` can be provided as a UTC timestamp to set the internal real-time clock, and if no argument is give, Frame's current time is returned as a UTC timestamp.
-If no timestamp was initially set, this number will represent the powered on time of Frame in seconds.
+| `frame.time.utc(*timestamp)`  | Sets or gets the current time. `timestamp` can be provided as a UTC timestamp to set the internal real-time clock.
+If no argument is given, Frame's current time is returned as a UTC timestamp.
+If no timestamp was initially set, this number will simply represent the powered on time of Frame in seconds.
-| `frame.time.zone(*offset)`    | Set or gets the timezone offset.
-If `offset` is give, the timezone will be set to that valuel otherwise if no argument is given, the currently set timezone is returned.
-The format of the timezone should be a string, e.g. "-7:00", or "5:30".
+| `frame.time.zone(*offset)`    | Sets or gets the timezone offset.
+If `offset` is given, the timezone will be set, otherwise the currently set timezone is returned.
+The format of the timezone should be a string, e.g. '-7:00', or '5:30'.
 | `frame.time.date(*timestamp)` | Returns a table containing `second`, `minute`, `hour`, `day`, `month`, `year`, `weekday`, `day of year`, and `is daylight saving`.
 If the optional `timestamp` argument is given, that timestamp will be used to calculate the corresponding date.

 #### Example